2024-2025 Programs

 Dec 12, 2024

 (Social Time is extended, starting at 6pm.
-There will be free bird-friendly coffee being served from Bantam Coffee Roasters!)
+There will be free bird-friendly coffee being served from Bantam Coffee Roasters and a silent auction of nature-themed and seasonal items!)

 Nest to Nest: The First Year of the Third Pennsylvania Bird Atlas - Sean Murphy